chibisnorlax/acnhfaq/faq/unlocking-things.md

 ## Building Unlocks

+{. note}
+As of `Ver.
+2.0.0` the Museum Art Wing is automatically unlocked once you upgrade it from a tent.
+Those without the Art wing will still have to meet the requirements to upgrade.

 |Building|Unlock Criteria|
 |:-:|-|
 | <span><img src="https://alexislours.github.io/img/layout/BuildingIconMuseum00^z.png" id="inv-icon"></span><br>**Museum Tent**| Donate 5 bugs or fishes to Tom Nook.
 It will open the day after you place the plot marker.|